 - (c) When an animal is creating a traffic hazard.

 - (d) When the owner/handler has been arrested and there is no other alternative placement for the animal.

 - (e) When the animal is gravely injured

-In regards to an Injured domestic animal, an officer would be dispatched to the location of the animal, if it is located and can be taken into our custody we would transport the animal to the Forest South Animal Hospital.
+In regards to an Injured domestic animal, an officer would be dispatched to the location of the animal, if it is located and can be taken into our custody we would transport the animal to the to a local animal shelter.
 The hospital staff would scan the animal for micro-chip and if an owner is known they would be notified.
 If the animal is not micro-chipped then the animal hospital would evaluate the injury to see if treatment is an option or euthanasia is necessary according to their policies and procedures.

-In regards to a domestic animal being located deceased on the public right away in the village, the animal will be recovered and transported to the Forest South Animal Hospital to be scanned for micro-chip.
+In regards to a domestic animal being located deceased on the public right away in the village, the animal will be recovered and transported to a local animal shelter to be scanned for micro-chip.
 If it is chipped the owner will be notified if it is not the animal hospital will follow their procedure for disposal of the deceased animal.
 In this instance a call would have been generated and the particulars about the animal would be entered into that call with information such as breed, wearing a collar etc…

 The Richton Park Police Department does not set traps for animals.